Rowena-h/FungusNameCheck/README.md

 # FungusNameCheck.R

-A script to check fungus names for the most up to date classification according to [Species Fungorum](http://www.speciesfungorum.org/).
+A script to check fungi names for the most up to date classification according to [Species Fungorum](http://www.speciesfungorum.org/).

 ## Requirements